panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 Consider using a React abstraction to achieve your goal before using a ref to access DOM.
 Of course, this isn't always possible, and you have to get your hands dirty from time to time.

+Ok.

-Accessing a DOM element instance is relatively easy when the element is rendered directly in the body of the component.
+In conclusion, accessing a DOM element instance is relatively easy when the element is rendered directly in the body of the component.
 Just assign the ref to the tag: `<div ref={elementRef} />`.

-Things get trickier when the element you need to access is rendered inside of a child component.
+Things get trickier when the element is rendered inside of a child component.
 In this case, you have to wrap the child component into the built-in React function `forwardRef()`:

 ```jsx
 import { forwardRef } from 'react'